barentsen/tess-cutout-benchmark/README.md

 ## Results

-The table below shows the typical results obtained at a single point in time in the evening of August 24, 2021 (Pacific Time).
+The table below summarizes the snapshot performance observed in the evening of August 24, 2021 (Pacific Time).
-The wall times required to obtain the cutouts from MAST via the TESSCut API (`TESSCut`) and from AWS S3 using Astrocut (`TIKE-Astrocut`) are shown.
-The benchmarks were run in parallel using increasing number of processes (`nProc`) on a single TIKE instance.
+The table shows the wall times that were required to obtain a specific number of random cutouts from MAST using the TESSCut API (`TESSCut`) and from AWS S3 using Astrocut (`TIKE-Astrocut`).
+The benchmarks were run in parallel using increasing number of processes (`nProc`) on a 4-core EC2 instance provided by TIKE.

 | Benchmark                  | nProc | TESSCut         | TIKE-Astrocut
 | :------------------------- | ----: | --------------: | ------------: